 Among the more startling discoveries was a skull covered with red clay producing the image of the original face.
-Nothing similar to this "death mask" had ever been found by archaeologists in mounds or ancient graves.
+Nothing similar to this "death mask" had ever been found by archeologists in mounds or ancient graves.
 The mask was removed intact during that excavation.
 The log tombs, hammered sheet copper and the clay death mask belong to the Hopewellian period.

 Please Respect The Mounds

-Note: The possession or consumption of alcohol is prohibited in this park.
+The possession or consumption of alcohol is prohibited in this park.

-Indian Mounds Map
+- Current Indian Mounds Regional Park Map

-Indian Mounds Park Photo Gallery
+- Indian Mounds Park Tree Trek

 Please call the Park Permit Office at 651-632-5111 for more information or to make a reservation.
 Office hours are 7:00 a.m. to 3:30 p.m., Monday through Friday.

 - Electricity is available at a 110 volts.
 Multiple crock pots, coffee pots, roasters and other electric items may cause overloads on the power source.